-Applications are due late February.
-Finalists will be selected shortly thereafter and invited for interviews with the Alderman Scholarship Selection Committee during Scholars Weekend.
+Applications are due March 1.
+Finalists will be selected shortly thereafter and invited for interviews with the Alderman Scholarship Selection Committee during the month of March.
 Apply here.

 After serving the state and federal governments in the inspection service, Gettys P. Alderman (1921-1985) devoted the last 25 years of his distinguished career to the Florida Citrus Exchange, where he worked in various marketing capacities and helped transform the company into what is today Seald Sweet International, Florida’s largest fresh fruit and vegetable packing company.
 A native of Nashua, Iowa, Alice D. Alderman (1921-2012) worked for People’s Bank in Lakeland for 35 years, rising to the position of assistant vice president before her retirement.
 Respected community leaders, the Aldermans volunteered their time and supported many local organizations, most particularly the College Heights United Methodist Church, where Alice served as treasurer and together they were members for many years.